josh-jacobson/lambda-lecture-notes/3-1-advanced-react/4-testing-web-applications.md

 * ☑️ query (queryBy / queryAllBy): returns null rather than causing an error if no matching elements are found.
 Rarely used -- basically you should only use the query variant if you're specifically looking to verify that an element is *not* rendered to the page.

 If you're trying decide whether to use a singular or plural matcher:
-* 🧖‍♂️ Singular matchers (getBy, findBy, queryBy) will make your test fail if there's more than one matching element!
-There's an implicit assertion bulit in, asserting that there should be **only 1** matching element.
+* 🧖‍♂️ Singular matchers (getBy, findBy, queryBy) return an error if there's more than one matching element!
+There's an implicit assertion bulit in, asserting that there should be **1 and only 1** matching element.
 * 👩‍👩‍👧‍👦 Plural matchers (getAllBy, queryAllBy, findAllBy) are more flexible, allowing one or more matching elements.

 Just open up the [cheatsheet](https://testing-library.com/docs/dom-testing-library/cheatsheet) for reference while writing tests with RTL, no need to memorize all this.
 Remember the basics will help though: **get and find are more strict than query**, and **singular matchers are more strict than plural ones**.
 In general, being very strict and specific about your assertions will allow for better tests.